surge-synthesizer/surge-synthesizer.github.io/accessibility.md

 {:.no\_toc}
 # Introduction

 As of Surge XT 1.0, both the plugin as well as standalone version include accessibility for screen readers and other assistive technologies on Windows and Mac OS.
-On this page you’ll find information on how to configure Surge to work best with a screen reader, as well as some tips on how to navigate around the interface faster with the most popular Screen Readers.
+On this page you’ll find information on how to configure Surge to work best with a screen reader, as well as some tips on how to navigate around the interface faster.

 <br/>
 ## Table of Contents